alexandrust88/argocd-basics-training/content/en/docs/02/_index.md

 You probably asked yourself how can I delete deployed resources on the container platform?
 Argo CD can be configured to delete resources that no longer exist in the Git repository.

-First delete the files `service.yaml` and `ingress.yaml` from Git repository and push the changes
+First delete the files `service.yaml` and `ingress.yaml` or `route.yaml`" from Git repository and push the changes

 ```bash
 git add .